From the maitre’d and bridal attendant to the flower delivery and chef, we’ve got you covered.

 Wedding Day Venue Staff

-Maitre’d – this will really depend on each venue and how the tip gets split.
-The most common BOLI see is between $3-5 a person in your headcount total (ie. 100 guests would be $300-500 tip).
-Speak with your venue on guidance.
+Maitre’d – this tip is the most varying.
+Each venue has different guidelines on its tipping etiquette, so please ask them for guidance.
+The most common BOLI sees is between $5-9 a person in your headcount total (ie. 100 guests would be $500-900 tip).

 Chef – although not standard, some venues suggest tipping up to $200.